arturogalan/vue-and-AWS-serverles/README.md

 npm run test:e2e
 ```
 An instance of cypress will be opened and the user can select 'Start E2E testing in Chrome' and click in the limecode spec file
-Then the set of tests will be executed agains the real lambda cloud functions
+Then the set of tests will be executed against the real lambda cloud functions

 ![e2e visual execution](/screenshots/e2etests.png)